 Mixed wastes are potentially infectious waste contaminated with other types of waste, e.g., radioisotopes or toxic/carcinogenic compounds.

-Because of the difficulty in disposal of wastes regulated by more than one set of requirements and regulatory agencies, it is critical that provision be made for proper management prior to the initiation of any research that might result in mixed waste.
+Because of the difficulty in disposal of wastes regulated by more than one set of requirements and regulatory agencies, provisions must be made for proper management before the initiation of any research that might result in mixed waste.

 Mixed wastes may require special containers, labeling, storage, etc.

-Contact Hazardous Waste Coordinator Greg Potratz prior to initiation of any research that might result in potentially infectious waste with multiple hazards.
+Contact Chemical Hygiene and Hazardous Waste Coordinator Greg Potratz before initiation of any research that might result in potentially infectious waste with multiple hazards.